 Observation of Livestock

-The Internet of Things is also revolutionizing the management of livestock by giving farmers the means to keep an eye on the health and welfare of their animals.
-Livestock may be tracked by wearable IoT devices, such collars or implants, which can monitor their position, movement, and vital signs.
-Through the transmission of this data to a central system, farmers are able to remotely monitor their herds and promptly react to any indications of sickness or distress.
+The Internet of Things is also revolutionizing the management of livestock, allowing farmers to track the health and welfare of their animals.
+Anything from collars to implants that can be used to track livestock are considered wearable IoT devices which can be monitored for the location, movement and even vital statistics.
+Transmitting the data to a central system enables farmers to monitor their herds remotely and respond to signs of sickness or distress.

 Cattle Health Monitoring, for instance